zsharp-gls/systemweb-adapters/docs/usage_guidance.md

 ## Request thread does not exist in ASP.NET Core

 In ASP.NET Framework, a request had thread-affinity and `HttpContext.Current` would only be available if on that thread.
-ASP.NET Core does not have this guarantee so `HttpContext.Current` will be available within the same async context, but no guarantees about threads are made.
+ASP.NET Core does not have this guarantee, so `HttpContext.Current` will be available within the same async context, but no guarantees about threads are made.

 **Recommendation**: If reading/writing to the `HttpContext`, you must ensure you are doing so in a single-threaded way.
 You can force a request to never run concurrently on any async context by setting the `ISingleThreadedRequestMetadata`.
 This will have performance implications and should only be used if you can't refactor usage to ensure non-concurrent access.
 There is an implementation available to add to controllers with `SingleThreadedRequestAttribute`: